-There is a common false assertion made in christianity that the scriptures tell us that it doesn’t matter which day of the week we set aside for assembling together.
+There is a common false assertion made in christianity that the scriptures tell us it doesn’t matter which day of the week we set aside for assembling together.

-While it is true that true believers worship every day (because they are indwelt by the covenant, and true worship of the Father occurs where the covenant is), that is something altogether different from the weekly Sabbath, which is given to Yah’s people as a day of rest and “holy convocation” (assembly, rehearsal), as we’re told in Leviticus 23:3.
+While it is true that genuine believers worship every day (because they are indwelt by the covenant, and true worship of the Father occurs where the covenant is), that is something altogether different from the weekly Sabbath, which is given to Yah’s people as a day of rest and “holy convocation” (assembly, rehearsal), as we’re told in Leviticus 23:3.

 First, here is the verse that is lifted out of its context for the false doctrine: